 Institutional information about HELI (including our organisational structure) can be found here.

-HELI is governed by a Board of Directors that includes a majority of independent members along with a representative of the owner of the Institute.
+HELI is governed by a Board of Directors that includes a majority of independent members along with a representative of the owners of the Institute.
 The independence of the Board of Directors provides a mechanism to separate the ownership and governance of the Company from the management of the Institute and to provide independent business, financial and higher education expertise and advice at the highest level of decision-making.
 The Board of Directors is chaired by one of its independent members.
 The Board of Directors sets the Institute’s mission and strategic goals in addition to ensuring the Institute continues to meet its legal, regulatory, financial and social obligations and responsibilities.

 Neil is a highly experienced business leader.
 After senior posts in the NSW Public Service Neil became Managing Director of a highly regarded RTO, Workplace Australia Group, until its sale in 2007.
 Neil has since been General Manager of St Patrick’s Institute of Education and Quality and Governance Advisor at The Entourage Education Group.